shriyansX/DAA-LAB/README.md

 - **Prim's Algorithm**: Implementation using adjacency matrix or priority queue
   - Builds MST starting from a chosen source vertex
   - Example input files included for testing (see File Descriptions)

+### Day 7 - Shortest Paths and LCS
+- **Dijkstra's Algorithm**: Single-source shortest paths on weighted graphs with non-negative weights
+  - Works with adjacency matrix input; outputs shortest distances and paths
+- **Longest Common Subsequence (LCS)**: Dynamic programming approach
+  - Computes LCS length (and can be extended to reconstruct the sequence)

 ## 🛠️ Technologies Used